Headline: the strongest case-level model on CHAMPS is an

 Current processed dataset across 9 site codes.

-Best current top-1
+Best top-1 (case-level)

 Narrative text available